AyberkA0/flet-flip-card/README.md

 ## ⚠️ Important Note
 When running your app without building the extension using `flet build ...`,
-you will **only see a placeholder** instead of the actual flip card widget.
+you will **only see an error box** instead of the actual flip card widget.
 To see the real widget, you must build the extension for your target platform.

 ---